T145/signal-chatbot/README.md

 ## Tech Stack

-- Locally hosted Mistral model, managed by HuggingFace
+- Ollama to host and manage the AIs
-- Prompt control by LangChain & LangGraph
+- Prompt control defined by LangChain & LangGraph
+- Weviate as the dataset vectorstore between Ollama and LangGraph
-- Storage handled by MongoDB
+- Chat storage handled by MongoDB

 ## Setup